 White House focuses on space weather

-“This topic is very important to President Obama, the country, and me personally,” said Tamara Dickinson, Principal Assistant Director for Environment and Energy at OSTP, during her keynote speech at a March event which convened space weather experts from across the government and the country to discuss recent progress in enhancing preparedness to space weather impacts.
+“This topic is very important to President Obama, the country, and me personally,” said Tamara Dickinson, OSTP's Principal Assistant Director for Environment and Energy, during a March event that convened space weather experts from across the government to discuss recent progress in enhancing preparedness to space weather.
 (Slides from all of the speakers are available here.)

 The event, hosted by the Universities Space Research Association and George Washington University’s Space Policy Institute, also served as a forum for discussing progress to date in implementing the White House’s National Space Weather Strategy and Action Plan.
 Together, these documents provide an extensive tasking to federal agencies with a role in space weather research, forecasting, and preparedness and set six high level goals: establish benchmarks for space-weather events, enhance response and recovery capabilities, improve protection and mitigation efforts, improve assessment of impacts on critical infrastructure, improve space-weather services, and increase international cooperation.